 Leading the way in their revolutionary technology and quality, Schwinn exercise bikes have claimed the top spot among leading manufacturers of indoor cycling equipment.
 They have managed to combine quality engineering with an economical design in order to deliver an exceptional low impact cardiovascular workout for users who want to get in shape at home.

-Schwinn’s line of upright bikes and recumbent bikes include the standard Upright Exercise Bikes, which continue to build on the successful designs of the past, as well as a line of affordable Recumbent Bikes ranging from $250 to $450.
+Schwinn’s line of upright bikes and recumbent bikes include the standard Upright Exercise Bikes, which continue to build on the successful designs of the past.
+Currently there are the 130, 170, A10 and A15 Upright Bikes.

 Schwinn 170 Upright - An upgrade to the 130 model with more workouts, higher resistance levels and wireless heart rate monitoring capability.

 Schwinn 130 Upright - Still available at several online retailers but is being phased out in favor of the newer Schwinn 140.

 Schwinn A10 Upright - Best cardio cyling machine for $199 on the market today.
 Reviews are exceptional because of the quality and design that has gone into this unit.

 Schwinn AD6 Airdyne - The most popular wind resistance model with improvements across the board such as the enhanced RevMeter and quieter fan.

 Schwinn AD2 Airdyne - The Schwinn AD2 adopts the best features of the original Airdyne wind resistance technology in a quieter, smaller, easier to set up, and less expensive bike.

 Schwinn IC2 Indoor Cycle - User reviews on the Schwinn IC2 are very favorable for this beginner’s model costing just $285.